Check out key electric safety information below.

 If you were cooking when the power went out, make sure you have turned off ovens and stoves so that they do not become a fire hazard when power is restored.
 Turn off or unplug air conditioners and sensitive electronic equipment (electric washers, dryers, microwaves, etc.) to protect them from possible power surges.

 Utility poles are not intended for non-utility attachments.
-Unauthorized attachments may present a hazard to you and others.
-They are also prohibited by City Ordinance.
+Unauthorized attachments may present a hazard to you and others and are prohibited by City Ordinance.
 Please do not attach anything to utility poles.
 For your future reference, here is a copy of our complete pole attachment policy.

-If your home is damaged or flooded, then for your own safety, hire an electrician for an inspection.
-If your overhead service mast is bent or broken, then you will need to have it repaired by an electrician before power is restored.
-If you see a damaged meter, then call MPU to replace it.
+If your home is damaged or flooded, please hire an electrician for an inspection.
+This is for your own safety.
+If your overhead service mast is bent or broken, you will need to have it repaired by an electrician before power is restored.
+Additionally, if you see a damaged meter, please call customer service to schedule a replacement or inspection.